thisisevilevil/evilevil365/_posts/2024-04-13-ManageBIOSSettings-Dell.md

 ![DellBIOS](/assets/images/2024-04-13-Randomize-BIOSPasswords-Dell/Dell_EndpointConfigureLogs.png?raw=true "BIOS Configuration Intune")

 ## Fetching the BIOS Password
 Currently it's only possible to view the password via Graph calls.
 It can be a blocker for many, but luckily, we can create tools and frontends to make it easier to fetch BIOS Passwords for ServiceDesk teams, when required.
-We can also hope it will be added to Intune on the device object.
+We can also hope it will be added to Intune on the device object, sometime in the future.

 For now, let's explore how we can fetch the BIOS Password using [Graph Explorer](https://developer.microsoft.com/en-us/graph/graph-explorer).
 Based on the [docs from Microsoft](https://learn.microsoft.com/en-us/graph/api/intune-deviceconfig-hardwarepasswordinfo-get?view=graph-rest-beta) we will need the following permissions: `DeviceManagementConfiguration.Read.All`, `DeviceManagementConfiguration.ReadWrite.All`